sckott/scott/_site/vita_noyaml_nocvaspdf.md

 [peerjxml]: https://peerj.com/articles/285.xml

 ### In review/prep
-+ Chamberlain, S.A., J.A.
-Rudgers, and K.D.
-Whitney.
-In prep.
-Proximity to crop sunflowers affects patterns of natural selection in a wild relative through plant mutualists and antagonists.
-+ Chamberlain, S.A., et al. In review at Oecologia.
-Traits and phylogenetic history contribute to network structure across Canadian plant-pollinator communities
-+ Chamberlain, S.A., et al. In review at Journal of Ecology.
-Phylogenetic tree shape and the structure of mutualistic networks

 + Revell, L., S.A.
 Chamberlain.
 In review at Methods in Ecology & Evolution.
 Rphylip: An R interface for PHYLIP.

 Presentations
 -------------
 + 2012  Chamberlain, S.A., J.A.
 Rudgers & K.D.
 Whitney.
 Effects of agriculture on evolution of native species.
 Poster presented at the 97th Ecological Society of America Meeting.
 + 2011  Chamberlain, S.A.
 Does phylogeny matter?
 Assessing the impact of phylogenetic information in ecological meta-analysis.
 Invited talk at the FAB* lab at Simon Fraser University.
 + 2011  Chamberlain, S.A., & K.D.
 Whitney.
 Comparison of plant mutualist and antagonist arthropod communities near crop and wild sunflowers.
 Oral presentation at the 96th Annual meeting of the Ecological Society of America.
 + 2011  Chamberlain, S.A.
 How important is accounting for evolutionary history in ecological meta-analyses?
 Oral Presentation at the 3rd annual Rice University-University of Houston Joint Graduate Student Conference
 + 2009  Chamberlain, S.A., & J.A.
 Rudgers.
 Extrafloral-floral nectar trade-offs or synergies in cotton (Gossypium).
 Poster presentation at the 94thannual meeting of the Ecological Society of America.